MrArnoldInTech/MrArnoldInTech/README.md

 I am interested in trying new things and gaining new knowledge.
 I want to get into Front end or Back end programming.
 I also have a deep passion for Games Programming.

+FYI: I am in the process of uploading past projects and making them look presentable for Github.
+As well I have a few projects in Developemt which is yet to come.
+Please stay tuned for more.

+Thank you for Visting my Profile page. :)

+I also use plastic SCM for Unity Commits as well.